nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Firstly, find out what index number the `dental appointment` personal event has been assigned to.
 You can do this easily by typing in `list personal`.
 In my case, the following things will be printed out on the terminal.

 You can do this by typing the command list personal into your application.
-The result for the following command is shown in the following photo.
+The result for the following command is shown in the following code snippet.

 ```
 list personal